A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known attractions.

-Of note, the Asuka Period also witnessed the beginning of a phenomenon that would continue to modern times.
-In AD 587, the powerful Soga clan took over the government and became the de facto rulers of Japan.
-They were overthrown in AD 645, following which the Fujiwara clan became the true rulers.
-Throughout these years, the Yamato Emperors remained in position, still venerated as supreme sovereigns, but with little or no power.
-This phenomenon of actual political might residing away from the throne will constantly be repeated throughout the next 13 hundred years.
+Throughout these decades, the Yamato Emperors remained in position, still venerated as supreme sovereigns, but with little or no power.
+This phenomenon of actual political might residing away from the Japanese throne will consistently be repeated throughout the next 13 hundred years.
 In a limited way, it curiously mirrors the systems of modern constitutional monarchies.

 - The period is named after the Asuka region, which is south of modern-day Nara.
 Today, the Asuka region is a tourist hotspot for its various Asuka Period architectures and museums.

-- Hōryū-ji, near the Asuka region, is home to what is widely considered the world’s oldest wooden pagoda.
+- Hōryū-ji, near the Asuka region, is home to several of the world’s oldest wooden structures.
 The temple was founded by Prince Shōtoku in AD 607.

 - Prince Shōtoku was a devout Buddhist, credited with the founding of Japanese Buddhism.
 There are many temples associated with him throughout the Kansai region.

-- Prince Shōtoku was also one of the first leaders in Japanese history to refer to Japan as Nihon, or the Land of the Rising Sun.
+- Prince Shōtoku was also one of the first Japanese leaders to refer to his country as Nihon, or the Land of the Rising Sun.